 As most Southern cities are, Nashville is as big a sports town as any.
 When you’re looking to spend a weekend in Nashville if you hate country music, these sporting events are a good place to spend some time.
 Jock Jams > country music.
-(Plus they’ve got bats and blades in case someone hits PLAY on a Blake Shelton album.)
+(Plus they’ve got bats and blades in case someone hits play on a Blake Shelton album.)

 You can find the Tennessee Titans playing at Nissan Stadium downtown between the months of September and December (and hopefully beyond buuut time will tell).

-At the Bridgestone Arena, also downtown, is where you can find the NHL’s Predators playing from October to April-ish even though it seems like hockey is a year-round thing.
+At the Bridgestone Arena, also downtown, is where you can find the NHL’s Nashville Predators playing from October to April-ish even though it seems like hockey is a year-round thing.
 Am I crazy?

 The Nashville Sounds are the AAA, minor-league affiliate of the Texas Rangers and play at First Tennessee Park in Nashville’s Germantown neighborhood.
 Their season lasts from April to September and, God willing, their soundtrack remains of the organ variety.

 If professional soccer is something you’re after, Nashville even has that.
 The Nashville Soccer Club will play their first MLS match on February 29th, 2020 at Nissan Stadium, Titans-style.
 MLS soccer takes place between March and October.

 Nashville is… country music aside… a very sexy city.
 Its skyline and color aesthetic are pleasing to the eye and you can get great views of it from all over.
 While some look for the best views in the city, I look for the best views of the city.

 From here you can see the whole beautiful skyline on an easy stroll from one side of Nashville to the other.
 You can easily walk here from downtown Nashville, or park at Nissan Stadium and walk towards downtown.
 It’s quite accessible and won’t take up too much of your time (unless you stop to pet all the puppers).

 For great views of the city right in the thick of it all, you’ll want to head back to Broadway—to the top of it to be exact.
 Ladies and gentlemen!
 Bring out your earplugs for you may need to brave a honky tonk or two.

 And though I have zero experience with this, I’m inclined to agree as I always make it a point to take a river cruise if the city I’m in has a river.
 It’s always such a unique way to see a city that you can’t get otherwise.

-Taking your picture in front of Nashville’s MANYYYY street murals is basically a pastime for visitors.
+Taking your picture in front of Nashville’s many street murals is basically a pastime for visitors.
 I know you’ve seen the “What Lifts You” mural on your Instagram feed.
 (Which just so happens to be located just outside the Gulch location of Biscuit Love so you can kill two birds with one very hipster stone.)

 On one of my recent trips, I researched the murals I wanted to see, mapped them out, and spent a good hour or so driving around town and getting my picture taken on random sidewalks.
 And now I’m advising you to do the same.

 When trying to map out your favorite Nashville murals, the best source out there is this post by Kristin Luna.

 Sure, there are distilleries you can visit in Nashville—Green Brier, Corsair, Nashville Craft, for example—but go big or go home, right?
 Why not just head straight to the mother of all Tennessee whiskey?
 And yeah, every drop of Jack Daniels in the entire world comes from the distillery right here in Tennessee.

 To be honest, I’m not even a real fan of Jack Daniels but… you had me at “samples included.”
-A tour of the Jack Daniels distillery in nearby Lynchburg, Tennessee is tons of fun, entirely enlightening, and as a bonus you can have lunch at Miss Mary Bobo’s Boarding House and it is DELICIOUS, oooh doggie!
+A tour of the Jack Daniels distillery in nearby Lynchburg, Tennessee is tons of fun, entirely enlightening, and as a bonus you can have lunch at Miss Mary Bobo’s Boarding House and it is delicious, oooh doggie!

 As I said earlier, Nashville is only the 24th largest city in the country which means it’s pretty damn easy to get out of the city and spend some time in some green space.
 Here are some outdoorsy ways you can spend your weekend in Nashville if you hate country music:

 They operate out of a trailer at a trailhead just 10 minutes from downtown Nashville.
 You can bike through nature, through the city, but not to the Jack Daniels distillery so don’t even think about it.

 Because Nashville straddles the Cumberland River, you can also take advantage of paddle boarding, kayaking, or even rent a pontoon boat for a day, you baller you.
 Note that these water activities tend to be seasonal from spring to fall.

-Goat yoga | Working out on vacation is just plain crazy, but add in some teeny tiny goats and suddenly it’s a good time.
+Goat yoga: Working out on vacation is just plain crazy, but add in some teeny tiny goats and suddenly it’s a good time.
 Write me a country song about a baby goat and then just maybe I’ll give it a listen.

 All around Nashville are nature trails galore that make for easy and quick (if you want them to be) day hikes.
-This article on 10 great hikes near Nashville lists many of the most popular.
+This article on 5 hikes near Nashville lists many of the most popular.

 Have a great time in Nashville!